Chart Color Schemes

 Cultural Diversity

-Tom Price has a higher than average cultural diversity, with 21.6% of its population born overseas and 11.8% speaking a language other than English at home.
-Christianity is the predominant religion in Tom Price, accounting for 36.4% of the population.
-Notably, Buddhism is slightly overrepresented compared to the rest of WA, making up 2.0% of Tom Price's population versus 1.8%.
+Tom Price's cultural diversity was found to be above average, with 21.6% of its population born overseas and 11.8% speaking a language other than English at home.
+The predominant religion in Tom Price is Christianity, accounting for 36.4% of the population.
+Notably, Buddhism is overrepresented, comprising 2.0% compared to the regional average of 1.8%.

 In terms of ancestry, the top three groups are Australian (29.1%), English (26.0%), and Other (7.9%).
-Some ethnic groups show notable differences in representation: Maori is overrepresented at 2.7% compared to the regional average of 2.0%, New Zealand is slightly underrepresented at 1.2% versus 1.3%, and Australian Aboriginal is underrepresented at 7.8% compared to 8.5%.
+There are also notable variations in the representation of certain ethnic groups: Maori is overrepresented at 2.7% compared to the regional average of 2.0%, New Zealand is slightly underrepresented at 1.2% versus 1.3%, and Australian Aboriginal is underrepresented at 7.8% compared to 8.5%.

 Frequently Asked Questions - Diversity